Google Chrome users: be sure to refresh your browser window to get the latest content.

 If you have a topic that you would like to present at a Section meeting, or if you have a topic that you would like presented at a Section meeting, please contact the Section Chair or any officer or Committee member.

 link to AES National site.
-The Audio Engineering Society, now in its sixth decade, is the only professional society devoted exclusively to audio technology.
+The Audio Engineering Society, now in its seventh decade, is the only professional society devoted exclusively to audio technology.
 Its membership of leading engineers, scientists and other authorities has increased dramatically throughout the world, greatly boosting the society's stature and that of its members in a truly symbiotic relationship.

 • This is a cookie-free site.